brauni/mqtt-gateway/README.md

 - On receiveing a `"get"` command under the topic `"datalogger/temperature"` repeat all stored and valid temperature sensor values under the same topic.

-Build for Raspberry-Pi Zero using Cross
+### Build for Raspberry-Pi Zero using Cross
-Install docker engine.
+Install docker engine and [cross](https://github.com/cross-rs/cross).\
-Use command  `"cross run --target arm-unknown-linux-gnueabihf"` to build for raspberry-pi zero target.
+Use command  `cross run --target arm-unknown-linux-gnueabihf` to build for Raspberry Pi Zero target.